 - “Carcinoid NETs” or “CNET”

 These are all contextually incorrect and misleading terms (not to mention the bad grammar).
-ENETS, NANETS and NCCN publications are gradually phasing the word out except in relation to Carcinoid Syndrome (and even then there could be easy solutions for this).
+ENETS, NANETS and NCCN publications are gradually phasing the word out except in relation to Carcinoid Syndrome (and even then, there could be easy solutions for this).
+Doctors (including some NET specialists) and patient organisations need to catch up.
 Read more here and here.

 Not true.
-Firstly, many NET cancers are non-functional; and secondly, carcinoid syndrome is only one of a number of “NET Syndromes” associated with the various types of NET.
+Firstly, many NETs are non-functional; and secondly, carcinoid syndrome is only one of a number of “NET Syndromes” and is only associated with serotonin-secreting NETs.
 However, the issue is further confused by those who use the word ‘Carcinoid‘ to incorrectly refer to all NETs and use Carcinoid Syndrome to refer to all NET Syndromes.
-Read more here.

 Not true.
-For some cancers or some sub-types of cancers, although it remains an option, chemotherapy is not particularly effective, e.g. some types of Neuroendocrine Cancer (NETs).
-In general, well differentiated NETs do not normally show a high degree of sensitivity to chemotherapy, although some primary locations fare better than others.
-However, many of the treatments for NET Cancer are somewhat harsh, have long-term consequences, and have no visible effects.
+For some cancers or some sub-types of cancers, although it remains an option in certain scenarios, chemotherapy is not particularly effective, e.g. some types of Neuroendocrine Cancer (NETs).
+In general, well-differentiated NETs do not normally show a high degree of sensitivity to chemotherapy, although some primary locations fare better than others.
+However, many of the treatments for NETs are somewhat harsh, have long-term consequences, and have no visible effects.
 NET patients are often said to “look well” but that doesn’t mean they are not struggling behind the scenes or under the surface.
 Read more here.
 P.S.
 Afinitor (Everolimus), Sutent (Sunitinib) are not chemo – Read more here.

 Not true.
 Simply, no cancer is good.
 Some are statistically worse than others in prognostic terms, that’s true…… but living with NETs is very often not a walk in the park.
 However, no one cancer is better to get than any other – they’re all bad.
 Read more here.

 Not true.
 Many NET Patients are correctly diagnosed early on in their investigation and in a reasonable time.
+Also, many are incidentally detected as an investigation leads to a scan or imaging – that is not a misdiagnosis.
 This myth is perpetuated because of two things: firstly, on forums, the ratio of long-term misdiagnosis is high creating a false perception; and secondly, the method of capturing patient surveys is not extensive enough – again creating a false perception.
 In fact, the latest and largest database analysis from US indicates earlier diagnosis is improving, with more and more NETs being picked up at an early stage.
 Read more here.

 Not true.
 Many patients live a very long time and lead fairly normal lives with the right treatment and support.
 It’s difficult but I try not to use ‘I can’t’ too much.
 Read more here.